Sports Betting Odds: Compare Lines and Learn How to Read Odds

-Here are the current odds available for NFL, NBA, MLB, NHL, College Football and College Basketball to wager on today.
+Betting odds are available for NFL, NBA, MLB, NHL, college football, and college basketball bettors to wager on in 2026.

-Sports betting is slated to be introduced to multiple new markets every calendar year moving forward.
-That naturally means hordes of new bettors will constantly enter the marketplace for the foreseeable future.
+Sports betting is becoming more widely available, so new bettors are regularly joining the action for the first time.
 As such, an overview of the most common betting terms is in order.

-Conversely, underdogs have a three-digit number with a “plus’ sign preceding it in moneyline bets.
-This number quantifies how much the bettor will win if they wager $100 on that team in a moneyline bet.
+Conversely, underdogs have a three-digit number with a “plus" sign preceding it in moneyline bets.
+This number reveals how much the bettor will profit if they wager $100 on that team in a moneyline bet.
 The plus sign is indicative of the fact that when placing money on an underdog in a moneyline bet, the bettor will potentially win an amount greater than the one he/she puts in.

-Incidentally, $100 is the figure because it is a round figure that helps to better illustrate how a moneyline wager works.
-Moneyline wagers are actually accepted in all types of amounts.
+Incidentally, $100 is the figure because it is a round number that helps illustrate how a moneyline wager works.
+Moneyline wagers are accepted in all amounts.

-To more specifically illustrate how a moneyline wager would work, let's utilize an NFL example.
+To illustrate how a moneyline wager would work, let's utilize an NFL example:

 In a Cowboys-Giants game where Dallas is listed as the favorite, the moneyline might be listed as such:

 Point spreads are one of the most popular forms of sports wagers, and they might be the most commonly known to a sports betting novice.
-The point spread is essentially defined as a projected margin of victory or defeat for the two teams in a given matchup.
+The point spread is essentially the projected margin of victory or defeat for the two teams in a given matchup.

 Point spreads are set by oddsmakers with the idea of getting wagers to come in on both teams as evenly as possible.
 Sportsbooks naturally want to avoid being “overexposed” to one side of a wager as much as possible.
 This helps prevent some potentially sizable losses for the casinos.